ernivani/Procedural-Game-Development-Journey/README.md

-Certainly!
-I've updated the `README.md` to include links to the local `README.md` and `TODO.md` files for each project.
-This will allow anyone viewing your repository to easily navigate to the detailed documentation and task lists for each project.

-Here's the updated `README.md` content:

----

 # Procedural Game Development

 Welcome to **Procedural Game Development**!
 This repository is a journey through procedural generation, culminating in a procedurally generated space exploration game where each solar system is generated from a unique seed.
 Along the way, we’ll build and showcase projects focused on procedural techniques and game mechanics.